Vishal0858/Movement-of-Turtlebot3-using-Hand-Gesture-Control/README.md

 ------------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------------------

-Step1:- Unzip the pacckage in the source folder of your workspace
+Step1:- Unzip the package in the source folder of your workspace
 ------------------------------------------------------------------------------------------

 Step2:- Build the package using the command